CSCP / CSAB Organisational Safeguarding Assessment (Formerly Section 11 / Safeguarding Adults Self-Assessment

 Section 43 of the Care Act 2014 requires Local Safeguarding Adults Boards to co-ordinate, and ensures the effectiveness of, what each of its members do in protecting individuals from abuse and neglect and delivering the outcomes that enhance their wellbeing.

-- What the self-assessments tell us about the effectiveness of arrangements for the safeguarding of children, young people and adults in Calderdale
+- What the self-assessments tell us about the effectiveness of arrangements for the safeguarding of children, young people and adults in Calderdale, including joint working arrangements

-The results of the audit will then form an important part of:
+The results of the assessment will then form an important part of:

 - Demonstrating in a transparent way how all organisations, professionals and others who are involved with children, young people and their families, and adults are accountable for how individually – and collectively – they safeguard people in Calderdale